Swirls of heavenly goodness

 Flour your work surface, the dough, your hands and a rolling pin.
 Roll out the dough into a long rectangle shape, about 18 x 12 inches (45 x 30 cm), with the long side facing you.

 Evenly spread the cinnamon filling all over the top of the dough, leaving 1 or 2 inches (2.5 or 5 cm) uncovered along the top edge.
 Leaving a border helps the dough stick together when you form the roll.
+(Warm the mixture ever so slightly in the microwave if it feels too hard to spread.)

 Roll into a long, tight, cigar-shaped log from the covered long edge to the uncovered long edge.
 Pinch to seal.
 Brush the outside of the log with melted butter*.